-The Farm-Out completed with APT in October 2020 carries the Company to material levels of production and revenue without the need to return to shareholders for additional funding for the development of the Ntorya field.
-This revenue is now projected sooner, given the acceleration of production agreed upon between the operator and the Tanzania Petroleum Development Corporation ("TPDC").
+The Farm-Out of the Ruvuma PSA in 2020 carries the Company to potentially material levels of production and gas revenues without the need to return to shareholders for additional funding for the development of the Ntorya field.
 The Company holds a 25% interest in the Ruvuma PSA with a US\$35 million carry of its share of costs.
 The carry, equivalent to US\$140 million of gross field expenditure, is expected to see the Company through to potentially significant gas production volumes with commensurate revenues.
-The Farm-Out is a result of successful exploration and evaluation work by Aminex, which recognised the underlying value and opportunities in the Ruvuma Basin, while effectively pivoting to a non-operating role to ensure full exploitation of resources and de-risking the Company.